McDonnell Douglas F-15 Eagle: Upgrades and further development

 The single-seat F-15C and two-seat F-15D models entered production in 1978 and conducted their first flights in February and June of that year.
 These models were fitted with the Production Eagle Package (PEP 2000), which included 2000 lb of additional internal fuel, provisions for exterior conformal fuel tanks (CFT), and an increased maximum takeoff weight up to 68000 lb.
 The increased takeoff weight allows internal fuel, a full weapons load, conformal fuel tanks, and three external fuel tanks to be carried.
-The APG-63 radar would be later be upgraded with a programmable signal processor (PSP), enabling the radar to be reprogrammable for additional purposes such as the addition of new armaments and equipment.
+The APG-63 radar would later be upgraded with a programmable signal processor (PSP), enabling the radar to be reprogrammable for additional purposes such as the addition of new armament and equipment.
 The PSP was the first of its kind in the world, and the upgraded AN/APG-63 radar was the first radar to use it.
 Other improvements included strengthened landing gear, a new digital central computer, and an aural overload warning system (OWS), which allows the pilot to fly up to 9 g at all weights.